You're not imagining it.Something's stuck.

 1 / 5

-• Flexible monthly time, shaped to you
+• Around a day a week, shaped to you

 • Monthly rolling, 30 days' notice to cancel